Wells, Nevada

 Wells is a small city in Elko County, in northeast Nevada in the western United States.
 The population was 1,292 at the 2010 census.
 Wells is located at the junction of Interstate 80 and U.S. Route 93, approximately 50 mi east of Elko and is part of the Elko micropolitan area.

 History

 The site of Wells began as a place called Humboldt Wells along the trail to California.
 It was subsequently founded as a railroad town along the original Transcontinental Railroad, and was once a stopover for passenger trains.
 The Humboldt River has its source in springs and a swampy area just west of the city that today is called Humboldt Wells.
-In the late 19th century, Humboldt Wells was burning down, and in a frantic plea for help, a telegraph was sent that said, "Wells is burning".
+In 1877, Humboldt Wells was burning down, and in a frantic plea for help, a telegraph was sent that said, "Wells is burning".
 After this the town was rebuilt and simply referred to as 'Wells'.